crmathieu/Orbital/README.md

 vpython.zip
 wx-python-3.0-msw.zip
 ```
-Then unzip each package into the python2.7 "site-packages" folder.
+Then unzip each package into the python2.7 **site-packages** folder.

 Create an environment variable **PYTHONPATH** that contains the absolute path to the cvisual.pyd file.
 Assuming python2.7 is installed in c:\python2.7, that would be: